silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/save-and-manage-account-notes.md

 ---
-description: This article describes how to add and manage notes to save additional information about your accounts.
+description: "This article describes how to add and manage notes to save additional information about your accounts."
 intercom_id: 8076365
 ---